MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

     ![Screenshot of Azure AI Foundry portal.](./media/ai-foundry-home.png)

 1. In the home page, select **+ Create project**.
-1. In the **Create a project** wizard, enter a suitable project name (for example, `my-ai-project`) and if an existing hub is suggested, choose the option to create a new one.
+1. In the **Create a project** wizard, enter a valid name for your project, and if an existing hub is suggested, choose the option to create a new one.
 Then review the Azure resources that will be automatically created to support your hub and project.
 1. Select **Customize** and specify the following settings for your hub:
-    - **Hub name**: *A unique name - for example `my-ai-hub`*
+    - **Hub name**: *A valid name for your hub*
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Create a new resource group with a unique name (for example, `my-ai-resources`), or select an existing one*
+    - **Resource group**: *Create or select a resource group*
-    - **Location**: Select **Help me choose** and then select both **gpt-4** and **text-embedding-ada-002** in the Location helper window and use the recommended region\*
+    - **Location**: Select **Help me choose** and then select **gpt-4o** in the Location helper window and use the recommended region\*
-    - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
+    - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource*
     - **Connect Azure AI Search**: *Create a new Azure AI Search resource with a unique name*

-    > \* Azure OpenAI resources are constrained at the tenant level by regional quotas.
-In the event of a quota limit being reached and no region is recommended for both models, select only one of them and use its recommended region.
-You will create another resource in a different region for the second model later in the exercise.
+    > \* Azure OpenAI resources are constrained by regional model quotas.
+In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Select **Next** and review your configuration.
 Then select **Create** and wait for the process to complete.
-1. When your project is created, close any tips that are displayed and review the project **Overview** page in Azure AI Foundry portal, which should look similar to the following image:
+1. When your project is created, close any tips that are displayed and review the project page in Azure AI Foundry portal, which should look similar to the following image:

     ![Screenshot of a Azure AI project details in Azure AI Foundry portal.](./media/ai-foundry-project.png)

 ## Deploy models

 You need two models to implement your solution: